AnonymousPlanet/thgtoa/guide.md

 So yes it's still possible to create an MS account without a phone number and using Tor or VPN but you might have cycle through a few exit nodes to achieve this.

-After signing-up you should setup 2FA authentication within security and using KeepassXC TOTP.
+After signing-up you should setup 2FA authentication within security and using KeePassXC TOTP.

 Instagram:
 ----------